 Use the ZDownloader utility to apply the key.
-Zdownloader is available on the user's CD or at the Zebra web site at zebra.com.
+Zdownloader is available on the Zebra web site at zebra.com.

-An intuitive ZBI-Developer programming utility is used to create, test, and distribute ZBI 2.0 applications available on the user's CD or on the Zebra Web site: zebra.com.
+An intuitive ZBI-Developer programming utility is used to create, test, and distribute ZBI 2.0 applications available on the Zebra web site: zebra.com.